Baby Face (film): Censorship

 After its initial limited release, the Hays Office recommended that the film be pulled from distribution entirely because of multiple violations of the Production Code.
 Extensive correspondence took place between Zanuck and Jack L. Warner of Warner Bros. and the Association of Motion Picture Producers (AMPP) about ways to make the film more acceptable to state and city censors.
 The primary change was to alter the ending to one which showed Lily losing everything and returning to her roots in her home town, where she is content to live a modest lifestyle, thus showing the audience that her sexual vices were not ultimately rewarded.
-Also, Lily's status as a "kept woman" was made less obvious, and the scene where she seduces a railroad worker in a boxcar, while her friend Chico is on the other side of the car, singing "Saint Louis Blues", was cut.
+Also, Lily's status as a "kept woman" (a woman who is supported financially by a lover—usually a married man) was made less obvious, and the scene where she seduces a railroad worker in a boxcar, while her friend Chico is on the other side of the car, singing "Saint Louis Blues", was cut.

 Another significant change was that the cobbler's enthusiasm for Nietzschean philosophy was replaced by his becoming the moral voice of the film, showing that Lily had been wrong to use her body to succeed.
 The cobbler's original speech was:

 The altered version, with the cobbler as the voice of morality, was:

 The new lines were dubbed onto an over-the-shoulder shot of the cobbler.

 The New York State Censorship Board rejected the film's original version in April 1933, and Warners made the changes described above, as well as cutting some sexually suggestive shots.
 In June 1933, the Board passed the revised version, which then had a successful release.
 The film was also initially rejected by the censorship board in Virginia.

 The uncensored version remained lost until 2004, when it resurfaced at a Library of Congress film vault in Dayton, Ohio.
 George Willeman is credited with the discovery.
 The restored version premiered at the London Film Festival in November 2004.
 In 2005, it was deemed "culturally, historically, or aesthetically significant" and selected for preservation in the United States Library of Congress National Film Registry and also was named by Time magazine as one of the 100 best movies of the last 80 years.
 Turner Classic Movies shows the uncensored version.